Picture of Mia Hill

 Some common health problems in rabbits and how to prevent them

 Taking steps to regularly check your rabbit’s overall health is also extremely important and can help catch any early signs of illness.
+Monitoring and addressing a rabbit’s health through proper care and living conditions is crucial, as neglecting these aspects can severely affect their wellbeing.
 With proper care and attention, you can keep your furry friend happy and healthy for years.
+Additionally, pet rabbits should be kept away from areas where wild rabbits inhabit to prevent the transmission of diseases such as rabbit hemorrhagic virus.

 Tips for keeping your rabbit entertained and active